Image Credit: Sean MacEntee

-Note: If you’re displaying Google AdSense ads on your website then I suggest you to check out their AdSense Program Policies (in a nutshell).
+Note: If you’re displaying Google AdSense ads on your website then I also suggest you to check out their AdSense Program Policies.
 AdSense publishers are required to adhere to the Google Webmaster Guidelines as well.
-Couple of weeks back Google disabled AdSense for one of my personal blog as I was linking to a RapidShare page.
-Of course, you can appeal once you’re sure that you’re not violating any of their policies or terms.

 Wait, if you still don’t know how Google Search works…